dahak-metagenomics/dahak-yeti/README.md

 # dahak-yeti

-Dotfiles for setting up a yeti node (AWS 2x large node) for running dahak.
+[`dahak`](https://github.com/dahak-metagenomics/dahak/) is a metagenomics package.

+`yeti` is the nickname for AWS beefy nodes (2x large nodes).

+`dahak-yeti` contains dotfiles and scripts to prep AWS beefy nodes to run dahak.

-## Installing
+## Installing Dotfiles and Scripts

-Installing these dotfilese is a three step process:
+Installing the dotfiles and scripts is a three step process that only requires git:

+### Before You Begin

+If `which git` returns nothing, you'll need to install it: `apt-get install git`

 ### Step 1